browning-lab/flare/README.md

 # flare

-The **flare** program uses a set of reference haplotypes to infer the ancestry of each allele in a set of admixed target haplotypes.
+The **flare** program uses a set of reference haplotypes to infer the ancestry of each allele in a set of admixed study samples.
 The **flare** program is fast, accurate, and memory-efficient.

-Last updated: November 6, 2023
+Last updated: November 7, 2023
-Current version: 0.3.0
+Current version: 0.4.0

 ## Contents